Getting Comfortable With The Basics

 • Create and record Backup codes (some accounts use the term Grid or Recovery code, etc.) They all are one-time use recovery access for your account.
 These codes should be printed and stored in a safe place (fireproof safe, safe deposit box, or at least off-site).

 • Use security recovery questions that are not related to your personal life.
-I answer the security questions with random text generated by my password manager and store them in each site’s password manager notes area.
+I answer the security questions with random text from my password manager and store them in each site’s password manager notes area.

 • Don’t use your smartphone phone number from your accounts, if possible.
 (If a phone number is needed, use a Google Voice number for your sensitive accounts.)